allynsweet/E2E-Mailbox/README.md

 ```
 ### Example Usage in Tests
 #### Checking if email was generated
-The first test in the suite should generate a new email to be used my later tests.
+The first test in the suite should generate a new email to be used by later tests.
 ```js
 const mailer = new IntegrationMailbox();
 let emailAddress = '';